 Getting a Diagnosis

-A complete medical history is needed to make a diagnosis.
-It is important to determine if the person recently experienced any issues that could cause bleeding in the eye or trauma that affected the eye.
+A patient’s complete medical history is needed to make a clear diagnosis.
+Doctors will want to determine if the you recently experienced any issues that could cause bleeding in the eye or trauma that affected the eye.

-The doctor will physically examine the eye to look for a hyphema or any signs of trauma.
-To accurately diagnose this condition, there are certain tests the doctor might perform.
+Your doctor will examine the eye to look for a hyphema or any signs of trauma and perform one or more tests, such as:

 - Comprehensive eye examination: This is performed to assess a person’s ability to see.

 - Eye pressure examination: Since a potential complication of a hyphema is an increase in eye pressure, this test is performed to see if the pressure is at an abnormal level.